lhurkova/FlockSim/README.md

 ### BoidsAgent plug-in
 VFlockAgent plug-in is used for simulating a fromation nad behavior of flocks.
 Plug-in is inspired by BOIDS model.
 Each bird in the flock only reacts to its surrounding and in each step of the simulatin tries to get to the center of the flock, align its direction with other birds and get away from birds that are too close.

-To use this plug-in in FlockSim you have to first build the pluigin with executing `mvn compile` command in ./BoidsAgent directory of the project.
+To use this plug-in in FlockSim you have to first build the pluigin with executing `mvn install` command in ./BoidsAgent directory of the project.
 To load BoidsAgent plug-in you have to select "*File*" > "*Load plug-in*" in FlockSim menu and choose JAR file created while building the BoidsAgent subproject.
 After loading select the "BOIDS Model" in toolbar or menu of the FlockSim and run the simulation.
 To change parameters open "*FlockSim"* > "*Settings*" and select "Plug-ins" tab and then "BOIDS Model".
 #### Parameters
 View of the bird
 - how far can bird see, bird only reacts to other birds that are inside the range of its view